Skip to Content

 3. Glacier National Park

-Exploring Glacier National Park
+Driving through Glacier National Park

-This road trip takes you right through the middle of Glacier National Park as you drive out of Revelstoke and make your way towards Golden.
+This road trip takes you right through the middle of Glacier National Park as you drive out of Revelstoke and make your way toward Golden.
 The road through Glacier National Park is called “Rogers Pass” as you climb through the mountain pass.
 On this stretch of road, you may observe plenty of wildlife including bears and mountain goats in beautiful ancient forests with old cedars and alpine meadows which really set the scene.

 The park is accessed by the trans-Canada highway (between Revelstoke and Golden) and all the hiking trails and campsites are located in parking lots just off the road.
-There is a range of hiking trails in the park and the area is well known as a great place to spot bears and other wildlife.
+There is a range of hiking trails in the park and the area is well-known as a great place to spot bears and other wildlife.

-From Revelstoke, it takes around 20-minutes to reach the entrance of the park and another 30-minutes or so to drive through the park.
+From Revelstoke, it takes around 20 minutes to reach the entrance of the park and another 30 minutes or so to drive through the park.

 Make a point of visiting the park’s Rogers Pass National Historic Site.
 Hike along Canada’s first coast-to-coast railway route, which is now decommissioned.
 The visitor center has a plethora of historical information about the area as well as the wildlife you can find in the area.